“I can do nothing for you but work on myself … you can do nothing for me but work on yourself!” ―Ram Dass

 As Black men, the worst thing we can do is ask how we as individuals can solve the Black man vs. Black woman problem, because that’s only tempting analysis paralysis.
 Instead, there’s a more pertinent solution we should be looking into: How can we work on ourselves, so we can be better men to the Black women in our lives?

 We can start by not emotionally abandoning the Black women closest to us.
 Or we can start by not punishing Black girls and Black women for being molested and being victims of sexual assaults, seeing as most of these assaults occur by people close to us.
 Or we can start by relinquishing our desire to victim-blame Black women when they’re victimized.
 The habits we create among the Black women closest to us can hopefully extrapolate to how we treat Black women we don’t even know.

 While this seems like nothing more than theory, this is my practical worldview.
 In excavating the misogynoir within me to build better lasting relationships with the Black women who surround me, I’ve learned to even extend those practices and sensitivities to Black women I don’t know.
 I know I can’t end the suffering of all Black women, as no one Black person can.
-But if I work on myself, I can not only do more to assist the Black women around me, but also assist in educating some of the brothers around me, so they can hopefully start working on themselves too.
+But if I work on myself, I can not only do more to assist the Black women around me but also assist in educating some of the brothers around me so they can, hopefully, also start working on themselves.
 I’m not saying it’s a foolproof solution, but it’s definitely a practical start.

 Lincoln Anthony Blades is the lead anchor for the All Things Being Equal Network.
 He can be reached HERE on Twitter and HERE on Facebook.